X901/FXDatePicker/README.md

 In the above example, an airplane departure symbol in blue color will appear on 2nd January 2024.

 ### Adding Images to Dates
-To use a custom image for marking a specific date, set dateType to .image and provide the date and image name:
+To mark a date with an SF Symbol, create a `SpecialDate` instance with `dateString` and `dateType` set to `.sfSymbols`.
+Specify the date, the SF Symbol's name, and its color:

 ```swift